-While there exist many definition of the following terms, BTtoP provides these operational definitions to aid in better interpreting project materials, including our RPP's:
+While many definitions of the following terms exist, BTtoP provides these operational definitions to aid in better interpreting project materials, including our RFP's:

-Civic engagement is when students participate in public work—such as, but not restricted to—social and political action, community organizing, issue advocacy, and other activities which contribute to actual changes.
-Community service or servicelearning by themselves are not necessarily forms of engagement, but they might become such when linked to learning, reflection and action that produce changes.
+Civic engagement is when students participate in public work — such as, but not restricted to — social and political action, community organizing, issue advocacy, and other activities which contribute to actual changes.
+Community service or service learning by themselves are not necessarily forms of engagement, but they might become such when linked to learning, reflection, and actions that produce changes.

 Civic development refers to indicators and measures of civic outcomes, such as civic knowledge and skills, civic dispositions, caring for others and community, and personal and social responsibility.

-Engaged learning is when students are active participants in “deep” rather than “surface” learning.
-There are various curricular and co-curricular approaches that contribute to engaged learning, in addition to the usual lectures and seminars that characterize most curricula.
-Such learning raises expectations of students, enables them to consider how their learning affects and is affected by its application, and enhances the educational process by increasing their involvement in learning.
-Authentic engagement can contribute to civic development and promote psychosocial well-being of students.
+Engaged learning is when students are active participants involved in and aware of their being “in relation to” knowledge, discovery, facts, skills, values, and judgments, rather than only being presented with information.
+In addition to the usual lectures and seminars that characterize most curricula, there are various curricular and co-curricular approaches, as well as the use of alternative pedagogies, that make engaged learning possible.
+Such learning raises expectations of students, is often challenging and intellectually risk taking, and it enables them to consider how their learning affects and is affected by its application.
+This type of deeper learning enhances the educational process by increasing students’ involvement in it.
+Authentic engagement can contribute to civic development and promote the psychosocial well-being of students.

-Psychosocial well-being refers, at a minimum, to the presence of characteristics that typify positive mental health, such as a sense of direction, personal growth and fulfillment, social development, empathy, perspective-taking, resilience, mindfulness, and psychological flourishing.
+Well-being is a construction that refers, at a minimum, to the manifestations of characteristics, attitudes, and dispositions that typify positive development of a sense of direction: purposefulness, personal identity and fulfillment, social awareness and development, empathy, perspective-taking, resilience, and mindfulness, the sum of which is often identified as flourishing.

 Building institutional capacity is about institutional sustainability, rather than one-time events.
 We support strategies for institutional change.
 Although we normally invest in institutions, we also are open to proposals that build capacity among clusters of institutions, such as the creation of a regional network of colleges and universities.